Neural network spectral robustness under perturbations of the underlying graph: Introduction

-Eigenvalues of graphs are useful for controlling many graph properties and consequently have numerous algorithmic applications.
-Many studies have examined random graphs with a general given expected degree distribution, and established bounds or other descriptions/estimations of their adjacency spectra.
-While it is well know that the largest eigenvalue of such an adjacency matrix is determined by the maximum degree of the graph($m$), and the weighted average of the squares of the expected degrees ($\tilde{d}$)~\cite{chung2006complex}, recent work on random matrices has delivered more accurate estimates.
-For example, Chung et al.~\cite{chung2003spectra} have investigated an ensemble of random uncorrelated, undirected networks, and found that, in the large $N$ limit, the expected largest eigenvalue is determined by the ratio of the second to first moment of the average degree distribution $\langle d^2 \rangle / \langle d \rangle$, together with the expected largest degree $d_\text{max}$.
+{\bf The adjacency spectrum.} A variety of studies have examined random graphs with a general given expected degree distribution, and have established bounds or other descriptions of their adjacency spectra.
+While it is well know that the largest eigenvalue of a graph's adjacency matrix is determined by its maximum degree $m$ together with the weighted average $\tilde{d}$ of the squares of the expected degrees~\cite{chung2006complex}, recent work on random matrices has delivered more accurate estimates.
+For example, Chung et al.~\cite{chung2003spectra} have investigated an ensemble of random uncorrelated, non-oriented networks, and found that, in the large $N$ limit, the expected largest eigenvalue is determined by the ratio of the second to first moment of the average degree distribution $\langle d^2 \rangle / \langle d \rangle$, together with the expected largest degree $d_\text{max}$.
 More generally, for directed (oriented) networks without edge degree correlations, a first order approximation to the leading eigenvalue is given by $\langle d^\text{in} d^\text{out} \rangle / \langle d \rangle$, where $d^\text{in}$ and $d^\text{out}$ are respectively the in and out-degrees of the graph, and $\langle d^\text{in} \rangle = \langle d^\text{out} \rangle = \langle d \rangle$~\cite{restrepo2007approximating}.